ionous/tell/README.md

 * serialization of structs not supported ( only maps, slices, and primitive values. )
 * arrays should (probably) support nested arrays;
 * arrays should (probably) support comments.
-* error reporting needs improvement.
+* error reporting could use improvement.

 see also the [issues page](https://github.com/ionous/tell/issues).